 Rooibos tea’s renown in the west would be further boosted during the Second World War, when importing tea from Asian countries was nearly impossible due to the on-going struggle with Imperialist Japan.
 It was during this time that rooibos tea became an excellent alternative and soon found itself being shipped across the globe.

-Since its uncertain beginnings, Rooibos tea has triumphed through thick and thin to become an extremely popular beverage in the health and fitness communities.
+Since its uncertain beginnings, Rooibos Loose Tea has triumphed through thick and thin to become an extremely popular beverage in the health and fitness communities.
 With its contents including a richness in many minerals such as iron, calcium, potassium, copper, manganese, zinc, magnesium and alpha hydroxy acid, it’s no surprise that its frequent consumption can be credited to combating a number of ailments.
 Improved bone and skin health, as well as reduced blood pressure and a higher resistance to allergies are just some of the many qualities attributed to rooibos tea.

 Oolong tea is considered fit for Kings – or to be more accurate, ‘Queens’.
 With her Royal Majesty, Queen Victoria giving Oolong tea her seal of approval in the 19th century, it is no surprise that this brew has seen rapid growth in western markets over the course of the last century.